ujale/cicd_testify/README.md

 ## Push your changes from your local machine to your github account
 - create a new file eg main.py and push it to a new branch eg udeme-dev

+### NOTICE
+- git branch // This will show you the current branch on githib you are currently on
+- git branch <branch name> // This takes you (switches) to the brancj name inputed
+- git checkout <branch name> // This takes you into the branch